circuitdao/docs/docs/choosing-your-ltv.md

 ## Historical XCH returns

 So what is a safe LTV when borrowing Bytecash?
 The first thing to note is that one can never be 100% certain that a vault won't get liquidated.
 There is always a risk that the XCH price drops by a large amount in a very short period of time that doesn't leave enough time to repay debt or top up collateral.
 Borrowing is inherently a risky activity.
-All one can do is minimize the risk of a liquidation occuring to a level that one is comfortable with.
+All one can do is minimize the risk of a liquidation occurring to a level that one is comfortable with.

 To get a feeling for how big the risk of a precipitous decline in the XCH price is, one can look at historical data.
 Shown below is the percentage difference from highest to lowest XCH price over three different rolling windows: 1 hour, 1 day, and 1 week.[^4] Included in the charts is the equivalent data for ETH for comparison.